Raj-kishore/Bot-framework-with-multiple-map-apis/README.md

 # Bot-framework-with-multiple-map-apis
-The following chat bot is a basic presentation of Order placement with Bing, OSM, Google Map and MapBox APIs.
+This is a sample using botbuilder v4 nodejs for Order placement with Bing, OSM, Google Map and MapBox APIs.